 If you want a dog that is going to turn heads when you walk into a room, then both the Great Dane and the English Mastiff will do exactly that!
 They are both in the big boy gang; big in body and big in heart.

-If you’re here because you’re deciding which breed might be better for you and your lifestyle, or if you’re simply curious, hopefully you will find all the information you need in this article.
-Whatever the outcome, if you have some spare space in your home they will happily fill that, as well as the space in your heart.
+If you’re here because you’re deciding which breed might be better for you and your lifestyle, or if you’re simply curious, you will hopefully find all the information you need in this article.
+Whatever the outcome, if you have some spare space in your home and your heart, they will happily fill it.

 Not only is it interesting to delve a little deeper into a dog’s past, but it is also important to understand their history.
 Not only will it help you to understand them better but it may also tell you a bit more about what they need.

 The history of the Great Dane is a little perplexing.
 The name ‘Great Dane’ originated in Denmark, although the breed itself has absolutely nothing to do with Denmark.
-It is believed that a Danish man suggested that the Danish climate turned the Greyhound breed into the Great Dane, nicknaming them the ‘Grand Danois’, which translates into ‘Big Danish’, but he is now more famously known as the Great Dane.
+It is believed that a Danish man suggested the Danish climate turned the Greyhound breed into the Great Dane, nicknaming them the ‘Grand Danois,’ which translates into ‘Big Danish,’ but he is now more famously known as the Great Dane.
 However, these dogs were born and bred in Germany.

-During that time, some say that the Saint Bernard was used to help keep the breed alive, which is why some of them still have long hair.
-Since then the English Mastiff have increased in popularity due to their loving nature and guarding abilities, and have been ranked as the 29th most popular breed in America today.
+During that time, some say Saint Bernards were used to keep the breed alive, which is why some of them still have long hair.
+Since then the English Mastiff has increased in popularity due to their loving nature and guarding abilities.
+They have been ranked as the 29th most popular breed in America today.

 They are very affectionate and loving with their family, and both are known to be patient and this trait makes them great with kids of all ages.
 Remember that you should always supervise young children with dogs of this size however much a caring canine they may be.